barisyild/airpsx/README.md

 ### AirPSX
 AirPSX is a payload similar to AirDroid; It allows you to manage many operations related to your console via the web-based desktop environment.

+> [!WARNING]
+> I DO NOT RESPOSIBLE FOR ANY DAMAGE TO YOUR CONSOLE IF SOMETHING WILL GO WRONG!
+>
+> I do not accept any responsible for misuse of the file manager, execution of malicious scripts, or any damage that may occur to the console in any case.

 ## Special Thanks
 - [John Törnblom](https://github.com/john-tornblom)
     - Contributions to the [PS5 SDK](https://github.com/ps5-payload-dev/sdk) and [ELF Loader](https://github.com/ps5-payload-dev/elfldr).